Recovery of a Distributed Order Fractional Derivative in an Unknown Medium: Numerical scheme for the direct problem

 Note that the complexity of the scheme is comparable with the standard one, except computing the weights $p_j^{[\mu]}$.
 The fully discrete scheme reads: with $U_h^0=P_hu_0$ and $F_h^n=P_hf(t_n)$ (with $P_h$ being the $L^2(\Omega)$ projection on $X_h$), find $U_h^i\in X_h$ such that for $n=1,2,\ldots,N$,

-Note that the computational complexity per iteration of the scheme increases linearly with the time step $n$, which results in a quadratic complexity of the overall scheme.
-For large time simulation, one may use the sum of exponential approximation \cite[Section 4.2]{JinZhou:2022book}.
+Note that the computational complexity per time step of the scheme increases linearly with the time step $n$, which results in a quadratic complexity of the overall scheme.
+For large time simulation, one may use the sum of exponential approximation to reduce the complexity \cite[Section 4.2]{JinZhou:2022book}.